wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 # Acknowledgments
 {:numbered="false"}

-Much thanks to Brian Carpenter, for his review and comments.
+Much thanks to Deborah Brungard and Brian Carpenter, for their review and comments.

-Also much thanks to Deborah Brungard, for her review and comments.

 Also much thanks to everyone else with whom we have discussed this topic; I've had numerous discussions with many many people on this, and I'm sure that I've